Idearia/WordPress-AI-Commander/README.md

 Nice to have features:
 - add system prompt to option pages
 - allow to filter system prompt
+- allow links and newlines in chatbot responses

 Bug fixes:
 - test user roles permissions